typesafehub/conductr-cli/README.rst

 .. code:: bash

     $ sandbox -h
-    usage: sandbox [-h] {run,debug,stop} ...
+    usage: sandbox [-h] {version,run,stop} ...

     optional arguments:
       -h, --help            show this help message and exit

     commands:
-      {run,debug,stop}      Use one of the following sub commands run                 Run ConductR sandbox cluster
+      {version,run,stop}    Use one of the following sub commands version             print version
-        debug               Not supported.
-Use `sbt-conductr-sandbox` instead
+        run                 Run ConductR sandbox cluster
         stop                Stop ConductR sandbox cluster

 The sandbox is connecting to the running Docker host to start the ConductR nodes inside Docker containers.
 The host IP address of the Docker host is automatically resolved.
 It is also possible to skip this automatic resolving of the Docker host IP by setting the environment variable ``CONDUCTR_HOST`` which will be then used instead.